Stefan Milošević (footballer, born January 1995): Serbia

 Born in Raška, Milošević started his career with local club Bane, and later moved to Sloboda Čačak, where he made his senior debut during the 2011–12 season.
-Playing for youth team of Metalac Gornji Milanovac, as a member of generation which made promotion to the best level Serbian youth league in 2014, he was the best team scorer with 24 goals in 2013–14 season.
-In summer 2014, he signed his first four-year professional contract with club.
-Milošević also made 4 Serbian First League matches in 2014.
-In the winter break off 2014–15 season, Milošević was loaned to Karađorđe Topola.
-After he returned in Metalac, he was not licensed for the Serbian SuperLiga and later was loaned to Sloga Kraljevo, where he played 8 Serbian League West and 1 cup match. and scored 1 goal, against his ex-club Karađorđe Topola.
-Ending of 2015, Milošević left Metalac Gornji Milanovac.
-During the first half of 2016–17 season, Milošević appeared for Drina Zone League side Sloga Sjenica.
+Playing for the youth team of Metalac Gornji Milanovac, as a member of the generation that made promotion to the best level of Serbian youth league in 2014, he was the best team scorer with 24 goals in the 2013–14 season.
+In the summer of 2014, he signed his first four-year professional contract with the club.
+Milošević also played in 4 Serbian First League matches in 2014.
+In the winter break off the 2014–15 season, Milošević was loaned to Karađorđe Topola.
+After he returned to Metalac, he was not licensed for the Serbian SuperLiga and was later loaned to Sloga Kraljevo, where he played 8 Serbian League West and 1 cup match. and scored 1 goal, against his ex-club Karađorđe Topola.
+At the end of 2015, Milošević left Metalac Gornji Milanovac.
+During the first half of the 2016–17 season, Milošević appeared for Drina Zone League side Sloga Sjenica.

 At the beginning of 2017, Milošević returned to his home club, Bane, along with his younger brother Nemanja.

 Canada

 In February 2022, he signed for Canadian Soccer League side Serbian White Eagles FC.
-He helped the Serbs in securing the regular-season title including a playoff berth.
-Milošević re-signed with the Serbs for the 2023 season where he participated in the Royal CSL Cup final where Toronto Falcons defeated the White Eagles in a penalty shootout.
+He helped the Serbs secure the regular-season title, including a playoff berth.
+Milošević re-signed with the Serbs for the 2023 season, where he participated in the Royal CSL Cup final, in which Toronto Falcons defeated the White Eagles in a penalty shootout.
 The Serbs would finish the 2023 campaign as runners-up to Scarborough SC in the regular season.

 Milošević returned for the 2024 season and helped Serbia win the Royal CSL Cup against Scarborough.
-He also contributed to securing the 2024 regular season title.
+He also contributed to securing the 2024 regular-season title.
+In 2025, he helped the Serbs secure a playoff berth by finishing second in the standings.
+In the playoffs, the Serbs qualified for the championship finals, where Scarborough defeated them.